hayeah/babel-fast-presets/README.md

 The transformations in a Babel preset are independent packages.
 Although these packages share many of the same dependencies, they all bring along their own node_modules.
 For this reason, a large preset like [es2015](http://babeljs.io/docs/plugins/preset-es2015/) can be horribly bloated, taking a looooong time to install and to load.

-Because the package has no dependencies, it installs quickly:
+This package has no dependencies. npm install finishes in a snap:

 ```
 npm install babel-fast-presets